rackerlabs/docs-offerings/docs/api-reference/responses-by-product/common-cloud-offering-get-products-response.rst

 ==================================

-The following example shows the response for a request to retrieve the Rackspace Common Cloud products that are associated with an offering.
+The following example shows the response for a request to retrieve the Common Cloud products that are associated with an offering.

 .. code::